BryceStevenWilley/BryceStevenWilley.github.io/_pages/3-now.md

     </tr>
   </thead>
   <tbody>
-    {% song_table --song="Sister Sister" --album="Sister Sister" --artist="Mtbrd" --img_id=ab67616d000048515340a2d93cee5436c54cc3f1 %}
-    {% song_table --song="Universal Sound" --artist="Tyler Childers" --album="Purgatory" --img_id=ab67616d000048515a38bd36056b909ed607689d %}
+    {% song_table --song="SCARING THE HOES" --album="SCARING THE HOES" --artist="JPEGMAFIA, Danny Brown" --img_id=ab67616d00001e028cf4c85912fdeb106707fb4c %}
-    {% song_table --song="Angel" --artist="Placid Angles" --album="First Blue Sky" --img_id=ab67616d00004851ca46b2cae57b6e6e4074e62c %}
+    {% song_table --song="ISLAND" --artist="JIMSAKU" --album="DISPENSATION" --img_id=ab67616d00001e02fdee033379f7781f013f15a4 %}
+    {% song_table --song="Everybody Knows That You're Insane" --artist="Queens of the Stone Age" --album="Lullabies to Paralyze" --img_id=ab67616d00001e029fbc395aa3944da173e69fda %}
+    {% song_table --bandcamp --song="Sunset Skating" --artist="Louie Zong" --album="Cartoon Funk" --song_url=https://louiezong.bandcamp.com/track/sunset-skating  --img_id=https://f4.bcbits.com/img/a1689585732_10.jpg %}
-    {% song_table --song="Everything's Electric" --artist="Liam Gallagher" --img_id=ab67616d00004851042e36a10bb80151ed47d7af %}
+    {% song_table --bandcamp --song="Late Afternoon" --artist="ann annie" --album="By Morning" --song_url=https://annannie.bandcamp.com/album/by-morning --img_id=https://f4.bcbits.com/img/a3664421650_16.jpg %}
-    {% song_table --song="Unholy (feat.
-Kim Petras)" --artist="Sam Smith, Kim Petras"  --img_id=ab67616d00004851a935e4689f15953311772cc4 %}
-    {% song_table --song="Slumber Party (feat.
-Princess Nokia)" --artist="Ashnikko, Princess Nokia" --album="DEMIDEVIL" --img_id=ab67616d0000485111b63834a1a557cc77403458 %}
+    {% song_table --bandcamp --song="Gondii" --artist="King Gizzard & The Lizard Wizard" --album="Changes" --song_url=https://kinggizzard.bandcamp.com/track/gondii --img_id=https://f4.bcbits.com/img/a1890146474_16.jpg %}
   </tbody>
 </table>

 ### Gaming

-I finished Bloodborne, which is my first From Software game.
-I absolutely loved it, 100% would recommend.

-I started and stopped playing Horizon: Zero Dawn.
-I have mixed feelings about it; at times I liked the combat and the world building, but then I'd get tired of having to fight 20 robots every 5 feet, and just got to the point where I played all of the story that I could.
-I wasn't impressed with the writing, though the vocal performances were fine.

-I'm about 1/2 way through Uncharted 4: Thieves End.
-Really liking revisiting the characters after playing through the first 3 games in high school.
-The writing, the little one liners and the character arcs are great so far.

-### Watching

-Re-watched [Knives Out](https://en.wikipedia.org/wiki/Knives_Out), and despite the fact that it is very in the moment of 2019, it's aged very well, and still is funny and riveting.
-I also watched the sequel, [Glass Onion](https://en.wikipedia-org/wiki/Glass_Onion:_A_Knives_Out_Mystery), which is great in different ways; it's not really a mystery in the same way, but it's just as funny IMO.
+I about 50 hours in Elden Ring, and really liking it.
+The core game loop is really fun; it's engaging and challenging in the same way that Bloodborne was for me, but I haven't (yet, though I heard the last 3rd of the game is grindy) had to get stuck at a single boss; if I lose more than 5 times, I just go do something else, get stronger, comeback and have a much better time.
+The story IMO isn't as engaging as Bloodborne's was, but the exploration is really fascinating, both for the same reason: the world is just so big.
+It's great to get lost in all of the corners and get a sense of something larger, but it makes for a weaker narrative, since everything is so spread out.
+I've never been the biggest fan of NPC interactions in From Software games, and Elden Ring has the same sort of stiff NPCs that don't seem to do anything, so it can feel big, but a bit hollow.